cloudflare/terraform-provider-cloudflare/docs/data-sources/notification_policy_webhooks_list.md

 <a id="nestedatt--result"></a>
 ### Nested Schema for `result`

-Optional:
+Read-Only:

+- `created_at` (String) Timestamp of when the webhook destination was created.
+- `id` (String) The unique identifier of a webhook
+- `last_failure` (String) Timestamp of the last time an attempt to dispatch a notification to this webhook failed.
+- `last_success` (String) Timestamp of the last time Cloudflare was able to successfully dispatch a notification using this webhook.
 - `name` (String) The name of the webhook destination.
 This will be included in the request body when you receive a webhook notification.
 - `secret` (String) Optional secret that will be passed in the `cf-webhook-auth` header when dispatching generic webhook notifications or formatted for supported destinations.
 Secrets are not returned in any API response body.
 - `type` (String) Type of webhook endpoint.
 - `url` (String) The POST endpoint to call when dispatching a notification.

-Read-Only:

-- `created_at` (String) Timestamp of when the webhook destination was created.
-- `id` (String) The unique identifier of a webhook
-- `last_failure` (String) Timestamp of the last time an attempt to dispatch a notification to this webhook failed.
-- `last_success` (String) Timestamp of the last time Cloudflare was able to successfully dispatch a notification using this webhook.